Mayo Clinic SCAD Research Program

 - What are the best treatment options?

 An important part of SCAD Research, Inc.’s mission is to raise funds to support the most promising research, which we have found to be at Mayo Clinic (Rochester, MN) under the leadership of Drs.
 Sharonne Hayes, Rajiv Gulati and Timothy Olson.
-As of December, 2018, we have donated a total of $800,000 to the SCAD Research Program at Mayo Clinic.
+As of December, 2019, we have donated a total of $965,000 to research with the vast majority of our funds being awarded to the SCAD Research Program at Mayo Clinic.
 This money was raised by grass-root efforts from survivors, their families and families whose loved ones have not survived.

 Mayo Clinic SCAD Research Publications and Overview

 The Mayo Clinic SCAD Research Program is an innovative multidisciplinary collaborative research and clinical practice initiative formed in 2010 with the goal of advancing the understanding of the underlying causes and risk factors for SCAD and developing solutions for the optimal diagnosis, treatment, and prevention.

-You can find the latest Mayo Clinic SCAD Research Program team research publications on Mayo Clinic Spontaneous Coronary Artery Dissection (SCAD) webpage including the full article Spontaneous Coronary Artery Dissection (SCAD): New Insights into This Not-So-Rare Condition by Dr. Sharonne Hayes published in the Texas Heart Institute Journal (June, 2014).
+You can find the latest Mayo Clinic SCAD Research Program team research publications and videos on Mayo Clinic Spontaneous Coronary Artery Dissection (SCAD) webpage.

 Although previously published work by Mayo Clinic SCAD experts has been practice-changing, there is still much to learn.
 In addition to a robust SCAD clinical practice, the multidisciplinary collaborative study group led by the research team is focused on several interrelated projects.

-Sharonne Hayes MD, Marysia Tweet MD, and Jeanne Theis PhD shared the latest research findings on May 6, 2017 following our sixth national 5K SCADaddle for Research fundraiser.
+Sharonne Hayes MD, Marysia Tweet MD, and Timothy Olson MD shared their latest research findings on June 17, 2019 following our eighth National 5K SCADaddle for Research fundraiser.
 A video of the presentation along with a few highlights from the 5K can be found on our YouTube station.
-Mayo Clinic produced SCAD-related videos can be found on the Mayo Clinic SCAD Research webpage.
+Dr. Sharonne Hayes also presented after the 2019 West Coast 5K SCADaddle for Research event on September 28, 2019.
+A video of her presentation can be found on our YouTube station.